tt-isv-org/scc/article-intro/README.md

 ## Managing SCCs

-Administrators can manage the SCCs on the OpenShift platform via the OepnShift CLI.
+Administrators can manage the SCCs on the OpenShift platform via the OpenShift CLI.

 ```bash
 oc get scc